trofi/trofi.github.io.gen/posts/313-highway-debugging-example.md

 tweaking as code has to compile for all active targets, not just one.

 I disabled all targets except the problematic one.
 In our case the problematic target is `EMU128`.
-Thus the local change to leave `EMU128` as the only available option is:
+Thus, the local change to leave `EMU128` as the only available option is:

 ```diff